Do you struggle with knowing how long to keep your important financial paperwork for?

-Either of these ways would help to negate the worry of keeping too few years worth of financial records, as you would have much more space on your computer out of the way.
+Either of these ways would help to negate the worry of keeping too few years worth of financial records, as you would have much space on your computer to store more.

-Up to 1 year is usually enough – some people even only have the last 3 months.
+- UTILITY BILLS – up to 1 year is usually enough – some people even only have the last 3 months

-For non business accounts, statements up to a year old should be plenty.
-This is usually enough time to be able to look back at any purchases made, or correct any mistakes.
+- BANK STATEMENTS – For non business accounts, a years worth should be plenty.
+This is usually enough time to be able to look back at any purchase made, or correct any errors

 I always keep around 7 years worth of my business paperwork, which tends to be the rule of thumb for most people – the guidelines can change – so I have simply given links below to the HMRC website which has the most up to date information in detail for you.

-I keep my records in large files (as large as you need to keep an entire years worth of paperwork in (A4 Leverarch is perfect for me) – and then I use tabs for each month.
+I keep my records in large files (as large as you need to keep an entire years worth of paperwork in (A4 Lever Arch files** or accordion files** are perfect for me) – and then I use tabs for each month.
 As I get any paperwork in I file straight away in the correct month, and then do my end of months books right at the start of the next month – printing off a summary sheet and adding it to the start of the previous month.
-This usually keeps things on track, and I can remember what was what so its easy to reconcile.
-Hope that helps!
+This usually keeps things on track, and I can remember what was what so it’s easy to reconcile.